marcos-acosta/cs124/design.md

 We decided that to add an item, we would place a button at the bottom of the screen that would create a dummy item in an editing mode for the user to add a button.
-By doing this, we thought it would be very clear both what that button was for, and how to use it, since it is big, clearly labelled, and in an appropriate location for a mobile app.
+By doing this, we thought it would be very clear both what that button was for, and how to use it, since it is big, clearly labeled, and in an appropriate location for a mobile app.
 To edit or delete items, we didn't want those options to clutter up the main screen by being present for all tasks at all times, but we still wanted to make it task specific, so